-- Today is a day of firsts as we welcome you aboard the boat, meet the crew and our fellow passengers, settle into our seaborne home for the next two weeks and set sail on our 14-days adventure.
+- Today is a day of firsts as we welcome you aboard the boat, meet the crew and our fellow passengers, settle into our seaborne home for the next two weeks and set sail on our adventure.

 - Our first stop will be the Tasikoki Wildlife Rescue Centre, about a one-hour cruise to the south.
-We will go ashore by tender and have a guided tour of the centre, where we will learn of their conservation efforts and meet some of the wildlife that reside here including monkeys, hornbills, cockatoo, and sun bears.
+We will go ashore by tender and have a guided tour of the centre, where we will learn of their conservation efforts and meet some of the wildlife that reside here including monkeys, hornbills, cockatoos, and sun bears.

 - In the afternoon we will spend the time relaxing on deck while we set sail on our journey south.

 - In the morning we will wake up at Punten Island, where after breakfast we will go for our first snorkel on a beautiful reef with a wide variety of fish, corals and other creatures.

 - In the afternoon, we will snorkel again off the uninhabited island of Ratatotok, again with some great coral reefs.